Table of Contents [Show] |

 Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you use my affiliate link.

 You might think that once you’ve seen one state capitol, you’ve seen them all.
-If you’ve been to more than one, however, you know this isn’t true!
-In fact, state capitols can be absolutely fascinating.
-One thing that is special about West Virginia’s capitol building is that its designer, Cass Gilbert, was also the architect for the United States Supreme Court building.
+However, if you’ve been to more than one, you know this isn’t true!
+In fact, State capitols can be absolutely fascinating.
+One special thing about West Virginia’s capitol building is that its designer, Cass Gilbert, was also the architect for the United States Supreme Court building.
 He ended up patterning part of the Supreme Court after the West Virginia State Capitol Building.
-Unlike most U.S. government buildings, the Capitol Building it has actual gold on its dome.
+Unlike most U.S. government buildings, the Capitol Building has actual gold on its dome.
 The inside is hardly less impressive.
 If you want to see everything, you can take a tour through the ornate halls.

 Address: 1900 Kanawha Blvd.
 East, Charleston, WV 25305